insin/newforms-bootstrap/README.md

 ### Choice field renderers

-If your form has a `ChoiceField` or `MultipleChoiceField` which uses the default `RadioSelect` or `CheckboxSelectMultiple` widget, `BootstrapForm` will automatically replace its choice renderer with a Bootstrap-compatible renderer.
+If your form has a `ChoiceField` or `MultipleChoiceField` which uses the `RadioSelect` or `CheckboxSelectMultiple` widget, `BootstrapForm` will automatically replace its choice renderer with a Bootstrap-compatible renderer.

-THe following renderers are also available if you want to configure these fields to render checkbox or radio inputs which use Bootstrap 3's `checkbox-inline` and `radio-inline` classes, respectively:
+The following renderers are also available if you want to configure these fields to render inline checkbox or radio inputs using  Bootstrap 3's `checkbox-inline` and `radio-inline` classes, respectively:

 * `BootstrapForm.CheckboxInlineRenderer`
 * `BootstrapForm.RadioInlineRenderer`